DGX Spark · part 7

 -d '{"model":"gemma4:26b","keep_alive":0}'

-The Phase 0 research.
-Not the deployment.
-The vLLM 0.19 SM121 fixes (#37725 for NVFP4 NaN, #38126 for DGX Spark) meant the deployment itself was straightforward.
-The time went into establishing that the 31B dense variant was not worth attempting, and that the community NVFP4 checkpoint existed and worked.
+Figuring out the model landscape took longer than the deployment did.
+The vLLM 0.19 SM121 fixes (#37725 for NVFP4 NaN, #38126 for DGX Spark) made the rollout itself straightforward.
+The real work was proving the 31B dense wasn't worth attempting and confirming the community NVFP4 checkpoint existed and worked.

 - On bandwidth-constrained hardware (GB10's 273 GB/s), always pick MoE over dense.
 The total parameter count is irrelevant — active parameters determine speed.

 vllm/vllm-openai:gemma4andvllm/vllm-openai:gemma4-cu130are different images with different vLLM versions.
 Tag naming does not imply one is a superset of the other.
-Always checkdocker imagesto verify.- Ollama's CPU/GPU split is silent.
-A model reporting 40 tok/s in one session and 16 tok/s in the next is probably a split issue, not a model issue.
+Always checkdocker imagesto verify.- Ollama won't tell you when it splits weights across CPU and GPU.
+If the same model does 40 tok/s one session and 16 the next, suspect that split before you blame the model.

-Do the arithmetic before the experiment.
+Do the napkin math before you spend time on the run.
 31B parameters × 2 bytes (BF16) ÷ 273 GB/s = 227 ms per token = 4.4 tok/s theoretical max.
 No amount of quantization tricks changes the memory bandwidth equation for a dense model on a bandwidth-limited chip.

 Deployment Checklist